-The introduction of Goods and Services Tax (GST) would be a very significant step in the field of indirect tax reforms in India.
-By amalgamating a large number of Central and State taxes into a single tax, it would mitigate cascading or double taxation in a major way and pave the way for a common national market.
-From the consumer point of view, the biggest advantage would be in terms of a reduction in the overall tax burden on goods, which is currently estimated to be around 25%-30%.
+The introduction of Goods and Services Tax on the 1st of July 2017 was a very significant step in the field of indirect tax reforms in India.
+By amalgamating a large number of Central and State taxes into a single tax, the aim was to mitigate cascading or double taxation in a major way and pave the way for a common national market.
+From the consumer point of view, the biggest advantage would be in terms of a reduction in the overall tax burden on goods, which was estimated to be around 25%-30%.
 Introduction of GST would also make Indian products competitive in the domestic and international markets.
 Studies show that this would have a boosting impact on economic growth.
 Last but not the least, this tax, because of its transparent and self-policing character, would be easier to administer.

 3. Currently, fiscal powers between the Centre and the States are clearly demarcated in the Constitution with almost no overlap between the respective domains.
 The Centre has the powers to levy tax on the manufacture of goods (except alcoholic liquor for human consumption, opium, narcotics etc.) while the States have the powers to levy tax on sale of goods.
 In case of inter-State sales, the Centre has the power to levy a tax (the Central Sales Tax) but, the tax is collected and retained entirely by the originating States.
 As for services, it is the Centre alone that is empowered to levy service tax.
 Since the States are not empowered to levy any tax on the sale or purchase of goods in the course of their importation into or exportation from India, the Centre levies and collects this tax as additional duties of customs, which is in addition to the Basic Customs Duty.
 This additional duty of customs (commonly known as CVD and SAD) counter balances excise duties, sales tax, State VAT and other taxes levied on the like domestic product.
 Introduction of GST would require amendments in the Constitution so as to concurrently empower the Centre and the States to levy and collect the GST.